harish-shivaram/shilly-jekyll/_posts/2017-09-07-i-hate-superheroes.md

 3. _Captain America_

    The origin story is a little... irritating.
 Super soldier serum during WWII ?
 Before Watson and Crick discovered the double helix?
 Come off it.
 Also, his primary weapon is an indestructible shield?
-Thankfully, the movies, and specifically, Chris Pine have infused this character with a lot of wit and charm, and the subtle one-liners referencing his very dated outlook and thought process add to this charm.
+Thankfully, the movies, and specifically, Chris Evans have infused this character with a lot of wit and charm, and the subtle one-liners referencing his very dated outlook and thought process add to this charm.

 4. _S.H.I.E.L.D. and The Avengers_